bdweix/MiniC-to-Wasm-Compiler/Web Assembly by Hand.md

 # Web Assembly by Hand

+Note: outdated, using for reference.
+Most notes copied into Mini Web Assmebly Overview

 Web Assmebly files are stored as `.wasm` files.
 However, Web Assmebly also offers a more readable, human friendly format called `.wat`.
 This format is in [S-expressions](https://en.wikipedia.org/wiki/S-expression).

 **Note: the following notes have been assembled from various articles, sometimes copy-pasted with attributes provided.
 Intent is on a cohesive compilation.**